revdotcom/speech-datasets/rev16/README.md

 The Rev-16 dataset ( also referred to as rev16 ) is a 16-hour corpus of English-language podcasts introduced by [Radford et al., 2023](https://proceedings.mlr.press/v202/radford23a.html).

 The transcripts were created by Rev transcriptionists in two different styles, and are separated by subdirectory.
-The `verbatim` transcripts are created by the transcriptionists writing exactly what they hear, including filler words, stutters, interjections (active listening) and repetitions.
-The `nonverbatim` transcripts are created by lightly editting for readability.
-Without changing the structure or meaning of the speech.
+The verbatim transcripts are created by the transcriptionists writing exactly what they hear, including filler words, stutters, interjections (active listening) and repetitions.
+The nonverbatim transcripts are created by lightly editing for readability without changing the structure or meaning of the speech.

+Along with the transcripts, each has a matching `.norm.json` file which provides verbalization options that can be used by our opensource alignment and scoring tool, [fstalign](https://github.com/revdotcom/fstalign/tree/develop).

 For more information, see Rev's [Transcription Style Guide](https://cf-public.rev.com/styleguide/transcription/Transcription+Style+Guide+v5.pdf) on page 6-8.